fe-data/fe-docs/docs/getting-started/introduction.rst

    - Design email confirmations
    - Define  input fields for selling e-tickets
    - Export orders and tickets for offline data analysis (Eg. Excel)
-   - Flexible scanning at multiple levels
+   - Flexible realtime scanning at multiple levels with mobile app.
    - Define e-ticket types
    - Sell to closed user groups
-   - Flexible real-time e-ticket scanning with mobile app
    - Integrated with `Mollie <https://my.mollie.com/dashboard/signup/5835294>`_ as payment provider, providing a variety of payment methods
    - Define your own statuses for orders
    - Authorize parts of the plugin admin pages to other users